Mario Lička: Later career

 Despite reported interest from Pearson at his new managerial post at Leicester City, Lička chose to return to his homeland to play for Baník Ostrava.
 In June 2010 he signed for the French club Stade Brestois for three seasons.
 Lička subsequently played for Slavia Prague.

 Coaching career

 Lička served as an assistant in SK Benešov and Sokol Hostouň.

+In 2022, he joined his brother Marcel as an assistant coach at FC Orenburg.
+In June 2023, he followed Marcel to FC Dynamo Moscow.
+In April 2025, he was released from the club alongside his brother.

 Personal life

 His father Verner Lička was a very successful footballer, then manager.
 His brother Marcel is also a footballer, then manager.